CARING FAMILY, S.C.

 Fees and Payments

 If your insurance requires a co pay with an office visit, we are required to collect that before the visit.
 By the agreement with your insurance company, we are expected to refuse to see you if you do not have your co pay at the time of the visit.
-Please know your insurance plan's coverage details so that we are not in the unhappy position of educating you about it.
+Please be familiar with your insurance plan's coverage details so that we don't have to give you unwelcome details.
+We make every effort to be good stewards of your medical dollars.
+Help us reduce costs by promptly paying balances due us.
+Visa and MasterCard are accepted for payment, and you can even pay online with "LiveWell" app on your phone or computer.
+If you are experiencing financial hardships, contact the office manager to arrange for a mutually agreeable payment plan.

 Educational Resources

 We may be able to provide you with current educational materials.
-In addition, Dr. Giese and his wife provide whole food plant based nutrition talks along with food tastings in the fair-weather months.
-Most of our updated resources including class notes and recipes are posted to this website under the "Nutrition Classes" radio tab.
+In addition, Dr. Giese and his wife provide whole food plant-based nutrition talks along with food tastings in the fair-weather months.
+Most of our updated resources including class notes and recipes are posted here.
+In addition there are many useful web sites referenced here.